 The daily attendance code will be posted during the 1st 3 minutes of class so tardy arrivals equate to an absence.
-Also: upload a selfic to Canvas

-• Discussions/Participation (15%)
+Discussions/Participation

 Top Hat chats are required during documentary film screenings.
 Canvas will be used for additional student interactions.